 MELT: TOPOGRAPHIC REMIX

-immersive music-film and cinematic song cycle installation, 2024, with vocalists Moving Star and Hazel Biggs
+immersive audiovisual installation, 2024, with vocalists Moving Star and Hazel Biggs

 writer, director, composer, editor: